opencog/link-grammar/link-grammar/dict-atomese/README.md

 conceptually similar to LG disjuncts, but have a completely different storage format.

 Disjuncts are Atoms of type `ConnectorSeq`.
-Word-disjunt pairings are Atoms of type `Section`.
+Word-disjunct pairings are Atoms of type `Section`.
 For example, three single-word entries that allow "level playing field" to parse are encoded in Atomese as:
 ```